Mental Health Therapist Online California: Counselor in California

 Neurodiversity Affirmative Therapy Online, California

-When we begin online therapy for neurodiversity in a clinical setting with the neurodiversity-affirmative level of acceptance.
-Therapy opens the door to self-acceptance and learning how to deal with personal issues in a respectful way.
-People commonly need support with self-care, recognizing and communicating personal needs, and figuring out how to be the best version of themself in relationships and a variety of environments.
-Working with a neurodiverse and inclusive therapist can empower you to be yourself.
+My clients often need support with self-care, recognizing and communicating personal needs, and figuring out how to be the best version of themself in relationships and a variety of environments.
+As a neurodiverse and inclusive therapist I hope to empower you to be yourself.

 I support the neurodiverse community and their families.
-I work with couples on living with different neurotypes, communication, parenting, and problem-solving to help with adult-child relationships.
+I work with couples who are having difficulties living with different neurotypes.
+We work on communication, parenting, and problem-solving to help with adult-child relationships.
 I'm committed to sharing information and educating whenever possible.
 I believe that challenging exclusionary views and valuing diversity is important.
-Part of this is explaining ableist language and promoting inclusive alternatives.
+Part of this is pointing out and explaining ableist language and promoting inclusive alternatives.

 Neurodiversity Psychological Services

 Neurodiversity is valued here.
 You will be treated with respect and seen as valuable.
-My approach acknowledges that your neurological differences give you unique strengths, challenges, and other needs that require specialized attention.
+My approach acknowledges that your neurological differences have unique strengths, challenges, and other needs that require specialized attention.
 There are no one-size-fits-all answers.
 Everyone has their own custom solutions.

 We will pay close attention to your immediate needs and include your whole environment when we work on developing solutions.
-The goal is to find things preserve you sense of self while addressing your issues.
+The goal is to find things that preserve you sense of self while addressing issues you want to change.
 Along the way, you will be validated and all your input will be taken seriously.
 Only you truly know your needs and what will work for you.

 I design neurodiversity psychological services to provide you with support that covers your personal experiences.
 I recognize that there are natural variations in how our brains work.
 Rather than focusing on 'disorders' or 'conditions,' we will focus on your needs.
 Everyone experiences neurological differences.
 It is my goal to create an inclusive environment where you feel comfortable.